Skip to Content

 You will read a lot in your guide book and on the park website about how the Hoh rain forest is a unique environment and has weather and plant and tree life that is completely different from the rest of this national park.

 While this might be true scientifically, to the casual observer it doesn’t look much different than the Alpine side of the park.
 They both have a lot of big old trees and Jurassic ferns.
-A guided ranger walk might help you to appreciate it’s unique qualities and is probably a good thing to do if come here.
+A guided ranger walk might help you to appreciate its unique qualities and is probably a good thing to do if you come here.

 The Old Growth Trail is the quintessential one for this area and was the only trail I would describe as crowded rather than just busy.
 You can manage it with a rugged stroller and we saw more families with toddlers here than anywhere else, which is good to know if you have little ones.